This tutorial will cover integrating the coredump collection functionality of the Memfault Firmware SDK into your system.

 With coredumps integrated, variable, register, & task state can all be collected at the time a fault, assert, or unexpected error takes place.

 This guide assumes you have already completed the minimal integration of the Memfault SDK.
-If you have not, check out the appropriate guide in the table below.
+If you have not, please complete the appropriate Getting Started guide.

 When a crash takes place, a snapshot of the state needs to be stored in a storage area that persists across a device reboot.